 Shell Drill Rig Offshore Alaska -- first photographs.

-The first aerial photos of the Royal Dutch Shell floating oil drilling unit, Kulluk, in the Beaufort Sea as it prepared to begin initial work on an exploratory oil well beneath the Arctic Ocean floor, were made by Gary Braasch on October 7, 2012.
-The drill rig site is only 12 miles offshore of the western boundary of the Arctic National Wildlife Refuge, which can be seen in the photograph.
+The first aerial photos of the Royal Dutch Shell floating oil drilling unit, Kulluk, in the Beaufort Sea of Alaska as it prepared to begin initial work on an exploratory oil well beneath the Arctic Ocean floor, were made by Gary Braasch on October 7, 2012.
+The drill rig site is only 12 miles offshore of the western boundary of the Arctic National Wildlife Refuge, which can be seen in the photographs.
 The Refuge has been protected from land oil drilling through many years of Congressional battles.
 The 160 foot high Kulluk rig was anchored above a Federal oil prospect explored in the 1980s and 90s by other oil companies, to which Shell bought the rights.
 There has been no oil prospecting or drilling in these waters since then.

 The Arctic coast and Ocean are rich with migrating birds, sea life and marine mammals, and the source of natives' culture and food.

 Mouth and delta of the Canning River, which is the western boundary of the Arctic National Wildlife Refuge, Alaska.
 Fall colors and very thin rims of ice emphasize the landscape on Octover 7, 2012.
 This river flows from the Brooks Range.
 No oil drilling has been permitted inside the Refuge.
 The oil industry has one producing well site 20 miles to the west along the coast at Badami, and a site is being prepared at Thomson Point about 6 miles from this western edge of the Arctic Refuge.
 The new Shell Arctic Ocean drilling site is about 12 miles offshore.